 Domain configured in Catch-All

 Conversely, a domain configured in Catch-All does not return any information during a validity check.
-It becomes impossible to check if the address actually exists or not.
+It becomes impossible to check whether the address actually exists or not.

 Most of the time, large companies configure their domain in Catch-All.

 If the @example.com domain is configured to capture all e-mail addresses of the example.com domain, then all e-mail sent to undefined addresses of this domain will be redirected to a "catch-all" address.

 Generally, a domain in Catch-All accepts all emails. 💡Le domain does not send any bounce messages if the email address does not exist.
 The email is sent, but without certainty that it reaches the target person => undetectable in tests

 Domain configured as Catch-All with bounce